eclipse-edc/Virtual-Connector/docs/administration_api.md

 ### Participant

 The Participant role represents a single dataspace participant.
 Each participant is able to manage their own data, such as assets, policies, contracts, and Verifiable Credentials.
 Each Administration API that relates to a single participant is available under hosted under the `.../participants/{participantId}/...` path.

 Participants have access to _all_ Administration APIs that relate to their tenant, but may **not** access any APIs relating to other participants or generic Administration APIs, e.g., to create other participants.

 A company that has onboarded onto a dataspace would typically be represented by a single participant.
 Naturally, such a company might mave more than one employee that needs to access the Administration APIs.
-In most cases, this would have to be handled by the user interface (the "client UI") and its identity provider, by creating user identities for each employee and mapping those onto the service identity.
+In most cases, this would have to be handled by the user interface (the "End-User UI") and its identity provider, by creating user identities for each employee and mapping those onto the service identity.
 When an employee needs to access the Administration APIs, they would request an access token for the service identity, for example using the Authorization Code flow of OAuth2 / OpenID Connect.
-More about this can be found in the [chapter about end-user UI](#client-ui).
+More about this can be found in the [chapter about end-user UI](#end-user-ui).

 _For Administration APIs the `participant` role is identified by having the `role=participant` claim in the OAuth2 token._

 ## Authentication and Authorization

-The Administration APIs of EDC-V are intended as _single pane of glass_ for both dataspace participants and tenang managers.
+The Administration APIs of EDC-V are intended as _single pane of glass_ for both dataspace participants and provisioners.
 That means the same access token can be used to interact with several APIs (provided it carries the correct [scopes](#scopes)).
 To achieve that, all EDC-V components use the same OAuth2-based authentication and authorization scheme.

 ### Centralized access control